MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/azure-vm-create-offer.md

 On the **Offer listing** page, you define the offer details, such as offer name, description, links, and contacts.

 > [!NOTE]
-> Your offer listing content, such as the description, documents, screenshots, and terms of use, is not required to be in English, as long as the offer description begins with the phrase, "This application is available only in \<non-English language>."
-You can also provide a URL to link to a site to offer content in a language other than the one that's used in the offer listing content.
+> Your offer listing content, such as the description, documents, screenshots, and terms of use, doesn't have to be in English, as long as the offer description begins with the phrase, "This application is available only in \<non-English language>."
+You can also provide a URL to link to a site that offers content in a language other than the one that's used in the offer listing content.

 ### Marketplace details